 By decoupling market-leading software from the underlying hardware, NetApp offers a modern purchasing model that better aligns with how storage is bought and consumed today.
 It balances the flexibility of software-defined storage with the convenience of purpose-built appliances.

-What Are the Benefits of Capacity Licensing?
+What Are the Benefits of Term-Capacity Licensing?

 - Benefit from licenses that are transferable and not locked to a particular hardware.

-- Scale your hardware and software independently; only buy what you need, when you need it.
+- Scale your hardware and software independently; buy only what you need, when you need it.

-Who Will Benefit Most from Capacity Licensing?
+Who Can Benefit from Term-Capacity Licensing?

 A term-capacity license can benefit a variety of company environments, based on a range of needs.
 Purchasing software and hardware independently offers the flexibility that the ever-changing data center demands.

 For companies that are seeking the long-term financial benefits of a cloud infrastructure, term-capacity licensing moves some of the burden of capital expenditures to operating expenditures.
 Because you can push off costs for both hardware and software, you realize the time value of money for your company today and reduce unused resources on your books.

 Enterprises of varying sizes can benefit from term-capacity licensing.
 With smaller-capacity starting points and the ability to pool raw capacity across the organization, this model can be ideal for both large and small companies.
 Companies with multiple locations benefit by combining disaster recovery and remote office sites with their core, larger production environment—all in one simple model.

 Term-capacity licensing gives customers better visibility, usage tracking, and flexible changes to a cloud infrastructure that needs to shift and expand with the increasing demands of data today.